SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-show-a-notification.md

 |➀|Qualifies the custom notification implementation to show, e.g. `{'type': 'list'}`.|
 |➁|Payload available in the custom notification.|

 The custom notification is implemented in the host application.
-Register a programmatic intent handler to show it.
+Hereto, register a programmatic intent handler.
+When a notification intent is received that matches your qualifier, the handler shows a notification which renders your custom component.

 ```typescript
 @NgModule({